FAQs

 The ADVANCE Act added the term “fusion machine” to the Atomic Energy Act of 1954, as amended.
 Fusion machine is defined as “a machine that is capable of (1) transforming atomic nuclei, through fusion processes, into different elements, isotopes, or other particles; and (2) directly capturing and using the resultant products, including particles, heat, or other electromagnetic radiation.”

-The NRC staff incorporated this definition into the proposed fusion regulations.
-The fusion machine definition is technology neutral and recognizes that there are many different ways to perform fusion.
-The definition also requires that the fusion machine directly capture and use the resultant products of the fusion process.
+The NRC staff incorporated this definition into its proposed fusion regulations.
+The fusion machine definition is technology neutral in recognition that there are many different approaches to achieve fusion.
+The definition also requires that the machine be capable of directly capturing and using the resultant products of the fusion process to be considered a fusion machine.

 What is an Agreement State?